Jul 7, 2017

 Each June, Cal Poly says goodbye to thousands of graduates who are ready to dive into careers or continue on to graduate studies and address the world’s problems with innovation, technical savvy and confidence earned through their Learn by Doing education.

-Each of this year’s roughly 4,500 graduates (one of the largest classes in Cal Poly history) has a unique story of success and perseverance along with thoughts on how their university experience has shaped them as they ready to make their way in the world.
+Each of this year’s roughly 4,500 graduates (one of the largest classes in Cal Poly history) have a unique story of success and perseverance along with thoughts on how their university experience has shaped them as they ready to make their way in the world.
 Meet the outstanding student from the College of Liberal Arts, Cameron Andrews (Psychology, '17):

 A 2013 Paso Robles High School graduate, Cameron Andrews found Cal Poly’s Learn by Doing philosophy to be a “tremendous catalyst” as he pursued a psychology degree.
 “It gave me hands-on experience into what it would be like in the workforce,” said the 21-year-old, “and a better understanding of the things I would like to do in the future.